Fish Pose

 Partnering:

-f you are comfortable with a deeper stretch, you can also ask them to help slide a yoga block underneath your upper back so that your shoulder blades alone rest on it, elevating them only 2 inches above the floor.
-Do not turn the yoga block to get higher up from the floor than 2 inches.
+If you are comfortable with a deeper stretch, you can also ask them to help slide a yoga block underneath your upper back so that your shoulder blades alone rest on it, elevating them only 2 inches above the floor.
+Do not turn the yoga block to get higher than 2 inches from the floor.